Web3Auth/web3auth-docs/src/pages/guides/openlogin-zkSync.md

 ```

-## Use the private key with zkSync
+## Using private key to import zkSync signer wallet and eth wallet

 After calling `openlogin.login`, your application will